IEAWindTask37/WindPACT-RWT/README.md

 Directory Contents
 ------------------
-The directory currently contains 1) Excel design files that contain the original design calculations from the WindPACT study that were used to calculate the FAST parameters, and 2) FAST v7 and v8 input files for the four reference models, and 3) modal analysis results from Modes v2.22.
+The directory currently contains
+1. Excel design files that contain the original design calculations from the WindPACT study that were used to calculate the FAST parameters,
+2. FAST v7 and v8 input files for the four reference models, and
+3. modal analysis results from Modes v2.22.

 Contacts
 --------